honamnguyen/honamnguyen.github.io/_pages/research.md

 ---
-## Machine learning for continuous quantum error correction on superconducting qubits
+## ML for continuous quantum error correction on superconducting qubits

-### *A better way to detect errors from continous noisy measurements*
+#### *A better way to detect errors from continous noisy measurements*

 <span style="font-size:0.8em;">(2022) [[New Journal of Physics](https://doi.org/10.1088/1367-2630/ac66f9)]</span>

 ---